PlooJompong/Node.js-Examination/README.md

     "product": "0Gu3mPAbONk1hy4P", // required
     "cartID": "", // optinal, if not provided a new cart will be created "customerID": "", // optional, if not provided a new customer will be created "quantity": 1 // optional, 1 if not provided.
-Must be intenger }
+Must be a number }
 ```